Coronavirus & Your Parks (Updated 7/13/20)

-In light of the most recent stay at home order issued by Gov. Mike DeWine and the Ohio Department of Health, Geauga Park District is stepping up its efforts to limit the spread of the coronavirus (COVID-19) through park facilities, programs and events.
+In light of current orders and recommendations issued by Gov. Mike DeWine and the Ohio Department of Health, Geauga Park District is taking a number of measures to limit the spread of the coronavirus (COVID-19) through park facilities, programs and events.

-As we all share the parks, Geauga Park District is also asking all park guests to work together to ensure health and safety for all.
+Geauga Park District is asking park guests to work together when visiting the parks this season.
 Please avoid using restrooms, picnic tables and grill surfaces, and take trash home whenever possible to assist park staff by limiting trash accumulation in park receptacles.

 “Our ultimate goal is to continue to ensure the safety of our park guests, volunteers and staff,” Executive Director John Oros said.
 “We recognize our 25 parks and 78 trails are a valuable asset to our county residents, and are honored to provide outdoor amenities for you and your family to enjoy during this time.

 “We are also pleased that Gov. DeWine recognized the benefits of getting outside and going for a hike during these trying times.
 Our parks will provide you and your family a place of solitude and refuge.
-Please get outside and enjoy everything Nature has to offer in these exciting first weeks of spring, and thank you for your patience as we work together to address this situation.”
+Please get outside and enjoy everything Nature has to offer this season, and thank you for your patience as we work together to address this situation.”